 Let’s first see how we use map() with Lambda function to work on lists:

 In the above block of code, we have used map() with lambda to create a list containing the letters of the string “intellipaat” separated by comas.
 The name of the list is the letters.

 We can obtain the same result using Python List Comprehensions.
 The codes in Python List comprehensions are also more human readable and easier to understand.

 Follow the following steps to write the equivalent Python List comprehension code:

-So the final code using Python List Comprehension in our case looks like:
+So the final code using Python List Comprehension looks like:

-Now that we know how we can use Python list comprehension as an alternative for map() function combined with lambda, let’s now see how we can also use Python List Comprehensions as an alternative for filter() function.
+Now that we know how we can use Python list comprehension as an alternative for the map() function combined with lambda, let’s now see how we can use Python list comprehensions as an alternative for the filter() function.

-In the following code block we have used filter() with lambda to filter out odd values from an existing list and then saving the filtered values in a new list.
+In the following code block, we have used filter() with lambda to filter out odd values from an existing list and save the filtered values in a new list.